 Libya's National UNCSD Rio+20 Report for June 2012 highlights its commitment to the future we want (Bindra, 2012).
 New Libya has recently been impacted by a year-long crisis of war.
 The country is ecologically vulnerable, with fragile ecosystems subject to drought and desertification, rapid coastal erosion, and chronic water stress in certain regions.
 Being a single commodity trading country, it is also economically vulnerable, with an economy based on a single export: hydrocarbons (oil and gas).
 This twofold vulnerability is a challenge that the New Libyan Centers for Learning and Research are addressing by adopting an inter-sectoral approach and refocusing public policy planning and technical capacity building on adapting to climate change, combating desertification, and preserving biodiversity and water resources.
-To
+To limit global warming to 2%, countries would have to reduce their greenhouse gas emissions by at least 40% between 2013 and 2017 (Bindra et al., 2015).

-Submission: 26 June 2023; Acceptance: 26 June 2023
+Submission: 2 June 2023; Acceptance: 3 July 2023